Biker Mice from Mars (2006 TV series): Production and broadcast

+In 2005, Rick Ungar, who created the original Biker Mice from Mars, through his company Brentwood Television Funnies had partnered with Philippine animation studio PASI and Criterion Licensing a new Biker Mice from Mars series planned for 26 episodes.
+Character designs for the new series were provided by comic book artist Bernie Wrightson.
+Dorian Harewood, Rob Paulsen, and Ian Ziering reprised their roles from the original series voicing the Biker Mice Modo, Throttle, and Vinnie respectively.
+As the original show was a massive success in European markets such as France and Italy, this prompted an Italian toy manufacturer and the United Kingdom based Criterion Licensing to approach Unger about reviving the series which Unger was happy to do and even brought back supervising producer Tom Tataranowicz from the original series to oversee the new one.

 Pre-production was started in May 2005 with United Kingdom broadcaster GMTV signed on.

 Biker Mice from Mars aired in the United Kingdom and Ireland, and Finland, in 2006.
 It aired in the United States on Fox 4Kids TV block, beginning on August 9, 2008.
 Italia 1 began broadcasting the show in late 2008 with Mediaset doing a large merchandising campaign to support the show.